Skip to main content

 How many flood insurance claims have been filed in Anchorage?

-Anchorage County has recorded 79 NFIP flood insurance claims totaling $268K in payouts since 1978.
+Anchorage Borough has recorded 79 NFIP flood insurance claims totaling $268K in payouts since 1978.
 The year with the most claims was 2012, with 10 claims and $139K in payouts.
 These figures cover all NFIP claims in the county, including Anchorage.